 Bulk Migration Information

+This article describes the bulk migration of Classes*v2 course materials to Canvas.
 We have completed process of migrating the most recent copy of every unique course taught since Fall 2008 by each instructor.
-These courses will be available in a read-only format within your past enrollments within Canvas @ Yale.
+These courses are available in a read-only format within your Past Enrollments on Canvas.

 Note: Only faculty content was migrated- no student submissions have been migrated into Canvas.

 Note: Students and Faculty will maintain access to Classes*v2 until May 31, 2019.